-The ShopBot router uses slightly less puny ER20 collets to hold tools from .04" to .511" but typically uses tools with a 1/8, 3/16,1/4 or 1/2 inch shank.
+The Carbide router uses fun sized ER11 collets to hold tools from 1 mm to 7 mm but typically uses tools with a 1/8 inch shank.

 Changing tools:

 - Turn the router off and using an acid brush remove metal shavings and any dust from the tool head - 2.
 Using the 17 mm box wrench on the collet nut and the 12 mm open ended wrench on the spindle shaft flats loosen the collet and tool. - 3.
 Unscrewing the nut all the way allows the collet and tool to be removed from the spindle and changed out with a different tool of the same shank or with a different sized collet. - 4.
 Separating the collet from the collet nut can be done by pushing on the back end of the collet so that it becomes angled within the retaining collet nut and then can be pulled out. - 5.
 Before reinstalling the new collet and tool, wipe down the tool shank as well as the collet and spindle tapper.